 The Sand Fly

 Sand Flies, or “Spiriverpa Lunulata,” are present between April and September, especially in sandy riverbank regions.
-Should you live in such an area, you may have come into contact with these pests that look similar to mosquitos.
+If you live in such an area, you may have come into contact with these pests that look similar to mosquitos.
 Female Sand Flies tend to lay their eggs in water or damp soil.
 In adulthood, the Sand Fly reaches between 10-11 mm in length, and can be identified by their pale grey bodies with bronze or brown eyes.
-Their legs are a reddish-brown in colour.
+Their legs are a reddish brown color.

 Most homeowners are familiar with the pesky Fruit Fly.
 They are found infesting fruit or vegetables or alternatively around pubs, breweries, fruit orchards or vegetable patches.
-They are scientifically part of the “Drosophila species,” and are the culprits of compromising our beautiful fruit bowls.
+They are scientifically considered a part of the “Drosophila species” and are responsible for compromising the beauty of our fruit bowls.
 Their flight is characteristically slow and in flight their abdomens hang down noticeably.
 In fact, they tend to hover rather than fly.